 Please make sure your child is properly attired for each class.
 Ladies wear their hair in a bun for ballet and in a bun or ponytail for jazz, tap, hip hop, modern, and contemporary.
 Oversized buns cause difficulty in turning and jumping and may not be worn in performances.
-For ballet classes, female students wear pink tights, pink ballet slippers or flesh colored tights, shoes, and a leotard in the style and color for their level.
+For ballet classes, female students wear pink or flesh colored tights, pink or flesh colored ballet shoes, and a leotard in the style and color for their level.
 No skirts.

 Male students wear white T-shirts, black tights, dance belt, and shoes.
 Jazz, Tap, Modern, and Contemporary students wear form fitting dancewear.
-Jazz students wear jazz shoes (tan for Jazz I-II & Jazz II-III, black for
+Jazz students wear jazz shoes (tan for Jazz I-III & Jazz II-III, black for